FelipeCabelloE/aws-entelai/readme.md

 ### Credits
-Record and Ask was created by Artificial Ignorance using Flask, OpenAI’s Whisper, OpenAI’s ChatGPT, and ElevenLabs.
+This project is a fork of Artificial Ignorance's hugh, using Flask, OpenAI’s Whisper, OpenAI’s ChatGPT, and ElevenLabs.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.